preshing/junction/README.md

 ## Rules and Behavior

 Currently, Junction maps only work with keys and values that are pointers or pointer-sized integers.
 The hash function must be invertible, so that every key has a unique hash.
+Out of all possible keys, a _null_ key must be reserved, and out of all possible values, _null_ and _redirect_ values must be reserved.
+The defaults are 0 and 1.
+You can override those defaults by passing custom `KeyTraits` and `ValueTraits` parameters to the template.

 Otherwise, a Junction map is a lot like a big array of `std::atomic<>` variables, where the key is an index into the array.
 More precisely:

 * All of a Junction map's member functions, together with its `Mutator` member functions, are atomic with respect to each other, so you can safely call them from any thread without mutual exclusion.
 * If an `assign` [happens before](http://preshing.com/20130702/the-happens-before-relation/) a `get` with the same key, the `get` will return the value it inserted, except if another operation changes the value in between.
 Any [synchronizing operation](http://preshing.com/20130823/the-synchronizes-with-relation/) will establish this relationship.